Beginning writers often overlook the power of 'said' because they feel it is boring. But said is actually a very important tool for a writer!

 Reason #3: Said Avoids Redundancy

 If you think about it, most speech tags are unnecessary and redundant.
-Consider these:
+Consider these:"Be careful," he cautioned.

 "I don't know why he hasn't called," she fretted.